-Subsequent to October 31, 2015, upon execution of a letter of understanding between us and Resverlogix in connection with a proposal that we grant royalty rights related to some, or all of, our intellectual property, Resverlogix paid us \$1.6 million as partial consideration.
-In the event that a transaction does not close, any consideration paid by Resverlogix to us in connection with the transaction would be added to the amount payable by us to Resverlogix.
-We expect the aggregate value of the transaction to be no more than \$5.0 million.
+Under a letter of understanding between the Company and Resverlogix in connection with a proposal that the Company grant royalty rights related to some or all of the Company's intellectual property, Resverlogix paid Zenith \$2.2 million during the three months ended January 31, 2016 as partial consideration, and \$0.1 million subsequent to January 31, 2016.
+In the event that a transaction does not close, any consideration paid by Resverlogix to the Company in connection with the transaction would remain payable by the Company to Resverlogix.
+The Company expects the aggregate value of the transaction to be no more than \$5.0 million.